 Red-winged Blackbirds display marked sexual dimorphism.
 Males in breeding plumage are very familiar birds to many people.
 They are solid black, with red wing-patches.
 Each patch has a light yellow stripe below, and can be displayed in varying amounts.
-Tricolored Blackbirds, which are rare in Washington, look similar, but have more pointed wing-tips, thinner bills, and white edging on the red patches.
+Tricolored Blackbirds, look similar, but have more pointed wing-tips, thinner bills, and white edging on the red patches.
 Female Red-winged Blackbirds are smaller, dark, and streaked.
 They have a white line over each eye and are evenly streaked all down the back.
 First-year males look like mature males but with rusty edgings on their black feathers.
 They have red wing-patches, but they are generally paler than mature males and may be darkly spotted.